Vrewser/Electric-Field-and-Potential-Calculator-for-Point-Charges-in-2D-Space/README.md

 - Electric field is in N/C or V/m
 - Potential is in Volts (V)
 - The softening parameter (ε) prevents singularities at charge locations

+If you want, I can add a small section that shows a one-line command to run and print both the local and public URLs automatically on startup.